elehcimd/stratosphere/README.md

 # Stratosphere

 ## Tool Description

-**stratosphere** is a free and open source OSINT platform that automatically collects every page you visit, building a private knowledge base you can analyze with Jupyter notebooks and an extensible suite of web apps including:
+**stratosphere** is a free and open source OSINT experimentation platform that automatically collects every page you visit, building a private knowledge base you can analyze with Jupyter notebooks and an extensible suite of web apps including:

 * **LinkedIn contacts and companies explorer**: Explore previously browsed LinkedIn profiles and companies
 * **Google search results**: Review your past Google search results